KickaStone/em-op-extract/README.md

 Original experiment details: https://github.com/rpp0/em-operation-extraction

-## useage
+## how to start

 copy datasets folder to the repo folder or create a link `datasets` which points to the datasets.

-make sure install all required package in the requirements
+make sure install all required packages in the requirements

 run `pip install -r requirements.txt`